 House Small Business Committee News

-The Committee on Small Business will meet for a hearing titled, “American Infrastructure and the Small Business Perspective.”
-The hearing is scheduled to begin at 11:00 A.M. on Wednesday, March 21, 2018 in Room 2360 of the Rayburn House Office Building.
+The Committee on Small Business Subcommittee on Investigations, Oversight, and Regulations and the Committee on Veterans’ Affairs Subcommittee on Oversight and Investigations will meet for a hearing titled, “Achieving Government-Wide Verification of Service-Disabled Veteran-Owned Small Businesses.”
+The hearing is scheduled to begin at 2:00 P.M. on Tuesday, July 17, 2018 in Room 2360 of the Rayburn House Office Building.

 1. Hearing Notice